 Abarim Publications' online Biblical Hebrew Dictionary

 The two forms רקק (rqq) and ירק (yrq) are so kindred that it's not always clear which one we're looking at.
-Each covers two roots:
+Officially each form covers two roots but it may very well be that these words are all the same and express to be small, young and insignificant (to be green, to be a greenhorn).

 - The identical adverb רק (raq), which conveys restriction.
 It means only (Genesis 14:24, Deuteronomy 2:35, 1 Samuel 1:13) or solely (Genesis 6:5) or even surely (Genesis 20:11).